dimagi/loveseat/README.md

             "test": "read", // (view|read|all_docs)
-            "database": "http://localhost:5984/commcarehq" // database to run tests against "params": {}, // Optional params to be appended to couchdb url "repeat": 100, // Number of times this test is run ... // Other args depending on the test
+            "database": "http://localhost:5984/commcarehq" // database to run tests against "params": {}, // Optional params to be appended to couchdb url "headers": {}, // Any headers you wish to send along with the request "repeat": 100, // Number of times this test is run ... // Other args depending on the test
         }